martina665/PythonR-/README.md

 #------------------------------------------------------------

-We explored the data taking a glance at the variables, rows and columns of the dataset:
+We explored the data taking a glance on the variables, rows and columns of the dataset:

     print(forecast.info)